rackerlabs/support-how-to/content/rackconnect/cloud-server-images-for-use-with-rackconnect-v20.md

 small change in the Windows firewall, which allows access for the automation systems.

-If you are using the MyRackspace portal to create cloud servers on a cloud account with RackConnect, you will automatically see the correct Windows images, and no additional action is required.
-You might not see the image IDs through the MyRackspace portal.
+If you are using the MyRackspace Portal to create cloud servers on a cloud account with RackConnect, you will automatically see the correct Windows images, and no additional action is required.
+You might not see the image IDs through the MyRackspace Portal.

 ### Managed Operations images

-All standard base images that are available through the API and MyRackspace portal are compatible with RackConnect at the Managed Operations service level.
+All standard base images that are available through the API and MyRackspace Portal are compatible with RackConnect at the Managed Operations service level.

 ### Related article
 [RackConnect v2.0 compatibility with Cloud Servers images](/how-to/rackconnect-v20-compatibility-with-cloud-servers-images)